Table of Contents

 • Road conditions, construction, and hazards

 Our role as your attorney is to fight on your behalf, so you can spend your time and energy on healing following your Virginia rideshare accident.
-At Jennifer Porter Law, PLLC, we have decades of experience in Virginia personal injury law, and we have helped clients fight against insurance companies claiming they lied about their injuries and that they were responsible for the damage done to them.
+At Jennifer Porter Law, PLLC, we have decades of experience in fighting for the rights of our clients.
+We stand as advocates against insurance companies claiming that the injured party lied about their injuries and that they were responsible for the damage done to them.

 We know how insurance companies think, and we can help you avoid the missteps that harm your claim.